T-Fletcher/mailchimp-recurring-html-email-generator/README.md

 4. In your terminal, run `$ bash mc-get-asset-ids.sh` to get the Mailchimp Asset IDs for your Mailchimp Audience and Campaign folder
 5. Add your chosen asset IDs to the `.env` file and populate the rest of the variables
 6. Run `$ bash mc-generate.sh` to generate and schedule your Mailchimp HTML Email Campaign.

+**For scheduling periodic emails, use a cron job:**

+7. Open your crontab: `$ crontab -e`
+8. Add the location of your installed tooling in a `PATH` variable, so the cron task can access them (example from an AWS EC2 instance):
+    ```
+    PATH=/home/ec2-user/.local/bin:/home/ec2-user/bin:/usr/local/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/home/ec2-user/.composer/vendor/bin:/home/ec2-user/terminus/terminus
+    ```
+9. Add a variable called `CRON='true'` (this is used to determine if the script is being run via cron or manually):
+    ```
+    CRON='true'
+    ```
+10. On the next line, add a cron job to run the script at the desired interval, e.g. daily at 10am UTC:
+    ```
+    0 10 * * * cd /path/to/mailchimp-recurring-html-email-generator; bash mc-generate.sh
+    ```

 The email subject line will be the combination of `MAILCHIMP_EMAIL_SUBJECT: `, the current date in `d h Y` format, and ` MAILCHIMP_EMAIL_SUBJECT_SUFFIX` e.g.